Credentialsmodel vs. legacy singleauthThis page has been updated with the latest SDK principles, mainly concerning the usage of the

 title="API Token",

-"To create an API Token, navigate to abc dashboard"
+description="To create an API Token, navigate to the Abc dashboard",

 secret=True,